-- G. The board shall annually elect a chairman from among its members and shall elect those other officers it determines necessary for the performance of its duties. - H. The power to set the policies and procedures for the company is vested in the board.
+- H. The board shall annually elect a chairman from among its members and shall elect those other officers it determines necessary for the performance of its duties. - I. The power to set the policies and procedures for the company is vested in the board.
 The board may perform all acts necessary or appropriate to exercise that power.
-The board shall have the same power, authority and jurisdiction as that authorized by law for the governing body of a private insurance carrier.
-The board shall, consistent with sound underwriting practices, seek to provide priority assistance and competitively priced workers' compensation and occupational disease and disablement insurance to small and medium-sized employers who are good risks for that insurance.

-I. Directors' compensation shall be set by the board but shall be limited so that total compensation and reimbursement for expenses incurred as a director, except for the president, do not exceed two thousand five hundred dollars (\$2,500) for each director annually.
+The board shall have the same power, authority and jurisdiction as that authorized by law for the governing body of a private insurance carrier. - J. Directors' compensation shall be set by the board but shall be limited so that total compensation and reimbursement for expenses incurred as a director, except for the president, do not exceed two thousand five hundred dollars (\$2,500) for each director annually.